 But, what if you were able to access a handful of titles each month, just like the ones I’ve provided in my No Twaddle list—books that had already been pre-vetted for sexual content, liberal agenda, graphic violence, and explicit language?

-As a Christian writer, an avid reader, the host of a bi-weekly tween/teen book club, and a teacher who's spent the past 21 years helping kids discover great books both in and out of the classroom, I'd love to curate a stack of books each month for your kids.
+As a Christian writer, an avid reader, the host of a bi-weekly tween/teen book club, a former children's librarian at a mega church, and a teacher who's spent the past 21 years helping kids discover great books both in and out of the classroom, I'd love to curate a stack of books each month for your kids.

 I am a kid-lit snob.
 And why not?
 When the majority of "conservative" and even "Christian" booklists contain a middle-grade series that includes a large amount of gratuitous violence, the support of ungodly themes like post-birth abortion, racial injustice, and genocide, is filled with crass and cruel language, and elevates animals above the human race, completely disregarding God's order of creation, someone has to speak up.
 Did I mention that in Book 13 of that same series, the author introduces a sexual agenda that is contrary to Scripture?